InnMaluntsev/ramp-onboarding/public/steps/ramp-onboarding/step2.md

 ## Ready for the Next Step?

-Once you've mastered these RAMP concepts, you'll be ready to learn about the security requirements in **Step 3: Authentication & Signature**.
+Once you've mastered these Orders concepts, you'll be ready to learn about the security requirements in **Step 3: Authentication & Signature**.

 Understanding these fundamentals is essential for:
 - Making proper implementation decisions
 - Choosing the right capabilities for your use case
 - Handling compliance requirements correctly
-- Building robust and secure RAMP services
+- Building robust and secure Orders services